vincetrain/technical-journal/SRT411/Lab 1 - ELK Stack.md

 usermod -aG adm logstash
 ```

-Apache has two types of logs (access and error), so we will create two individual pipelines
+Apache has two types of logs (access and error), so we will create two individual pipelines for each type of error.